 Miles of fence are used in the Lexington area and the earliest black fence coatings were based on pure asphalt cutback.
 The classic white fence coatings were oil-based and contained self-cleaning lead free white pigments to maintain a brilliant white appearance.
 Under the Town & Ranch label, thousands of gallons of these products were sold over the years to protect the valuable plank fencing on the horse farms.

 In 1993 Town & Ranch Paints introduced FenceGuard II.
 It quickly replaced the asphalt cutback products.
-FenceGuard II was waterborne, non-toxic to farm animals, low in odor, fast drying, and contained no solvents.
+FenceGuard II was waterborne, low in odor, fast drying, had a long history of safe use around livestock, and contained no added solvents.
 In 2010 Town & Ranch improved the spray application properties of the coating and launched FenceGuard 3.

-In 2010 Town & Ranch Paints was acquired by Farrell-Calhoun Paint, a Memphis, Tennessee based paint manufacturer.
+In 2010 Town & Ranch Paints was acquired by Farrell-Calhoun Paint.
 The acquisition included the Lexington manufacturing facility, three company stores located in Lexington and Frankfort, and the product lines Town & Ranch, RustNox, FenceGuard, Double Duty, Acylex, and Dura Lex.
+FenceGuard 3 is still made in our Lexington manufacturing facility to this day.